stefanovic80/geompy/README.md

 Here "c1" is a python variable, specifically a "circumference" class instance.
-Should you need a circumference with a radius of 4 and centered at P(1, 2), you can modify its attributes accordingly:
+Should you need your "c1" circumference being with radius of 4, centered at P(1, 2) and having a thin line width, than you can modify its corrispective attributes accordingly:

 `c1.radius = 4`

 `c1.center = point(1, 2)`

+`c1.linewidth = 1`

-To view a comprehensive list of attributes that can be modified by the user, simply type:
+Some of these attributes are the some for all types of instance, while others are specific of that type.
+To view a comprehensive list of attributes that can be modified, simply type:

 `print(c1)`

-This will display a list of all attributes, methods, and settings related to "c1" that are customizable by the user.

 ![Alt Text](pictures/printC1center.png)